gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

 3. If the current updater-managed version of Teleport is the latest, and teleport package is not installed, quit.
 4. If the current updater-managed version of Teleport is the latest, but the teleport package is installed, jump to (12).
 5. Download the desired Teleport tarball specified by `agent_version` and `server_edition`.
-6. Verify the checksum.
+6. Download and verify the checksum.
 7. Extract the tarball to `/var/lib/teleport/versions/VERSION`.
 8. Replace any existing binaries or symlinks with symlinks to the current version.
 9. Backup /var/lib/teleport into `/var/lib/teleport/versions/OLD-VERSION/backup/teleport`
 10. Restart the agent if the systemd service is already enabled.
 11. Set `active_version` in `updates.yaml` if successful or not enabled.
-12. Replace the symlink/binary and `/var/lib/teleport` and quit (exit 1) if unsuccessful.
+12. Replace the symlinks/binaries and `/var/lib/teleport` and quit (exit 1) if unsuccessful.
 13. Remove any `teleport` package if installed.
 14. Verify the symlinks to the active version still exists.
 15. Remove all stored versions of the agent except the current version and last working version.